-- 1. Remove the Key Fob from the ignition (or change the ignition to OFF, for vehicles equipped with Keyless Enter-N-Go[TM]). - 2.
-Select desired memory profile (1) or (2).
+- 1. Cycle the vehicles ignition to the OFF position. - 2.
+Select a desired memory profile (1) or (2).

-NOTE: If a memory profile has not already been set, refer to "Programming The Memory Feature" for instructions on how to set a memory profile.
+NOTE: If a memory profile has not already been set, refer to "Programming The Memory Feature" in this section for instructions on how to set a memory profile.

-- 3. Once the profile has been recalled, press and release the SET (S) button on the memory switch, then press and release button (1) or (2) accordingly.
-"Memory Profile Set" (1 or 2) will display in the instrument cluster on vehicles equipped with the EVIC. - 4.
+- 3. Once the profile has been recalled, press and release the SET (S) button on the memory switch. - 4.
+Within five seconds, press and release button (1) or (2) accordingly.
+"Memory Profile Set" (1 or 2) will display in the instrument cluster. - 5.
 Press and release the LOCK button on the RKE transmitter within 10 seconds.

-NOTE: Your RKE transmitters can be unlinked to your memory settings by following steps 1-4 above and pressing the UNLOCK button (instead of LOCK) on the RKE transmitter in Step 4.
+NOTE: Your RKE transmitters can be unlinked to your memory settings by pressing the SET (S) button, and within 10 seconds, followed by pressing the UNLOCK button on the RKE transmitter.